vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

 Simply add `${MY_ENV_VAR}` in your Vector configuration file and the variable will be replaced before being evaluated.

-You can learn more in the [Environment Variables][docs.configuration.environment-variables] section.
+You can learn more in the [Environment Variables][docs.configuration#environment-variables] section.

 ### Health Checks